farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 PCs consume momentum to boost their action rolls.
 They also use it to resist consequences happening to them, and their group.

 > #### Designer Note
 >
-> For you game, don't hesitate to change when `momentum` is gained and how much is generated when it's gained.
+> If you want your game to feel grimmer or bigger than life, change **when momentum is gained** and **how much is gained**
 >
-> Changing this will affect the whole theme of your game making it feel either grimmer or bigger than life.
+> Changing this dial is an easy way to change the whole vibe of a game since most mechanics rely on `momentum`.

 ## Boosting Action Rolls